Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Experiments

 \subsection{Efficiency Analysis}

 In order to ensure good applicability of the model in practical applications, the runtime and memory usage of the model are crucial.
-We conducted an efficiency comparison analysis of Hermes and two other hypergraph-based methods, STHAN-SR and ESTIMATE---see Table~\ref{Efficiency Analysis table5}.
+We conducted an efficiency comparison analysis of Hermes and other hypergraph-based methods, STHAN-SR, ESTIMATE, and ASHyper---see Table~\ref{Efficiency Analysis table5}.

 \textbf{Runtime Analysis:} In practical application scenarios, fast response is one of the key factors.
 For example, in the field of financial market forecasting, timely obtaining forecasting results can provide valuable decision-making basis for investors.
 If the model takes too long to operate, even if the prediction accuracy is high, it will be difficult to meet the actual needs.
 Therefore, we evaluate the computational speed by recording the time each model takes to train and infer a sample (that is, the batch size is uniformly set to 1) with the same dataset.
 The results show that the Hermes model performs excellently.
 Compared with the other two hypergraph-based methods, its computational time is reduced.
 This is mainly attributed to the fact that some modules of the Hermes model adopt an efficient MLP structure in the algorithm design process.
 This structure can significantly improve the computational efficiency while ensuring the accuracy of forecasting results.